-Insurance The activity of soliciting, negotiating or selling insurance contracts through intermediation any medium 1 Where: Where: • "Solicit" means attempting to sell insurance or asking or urging a person to apply for a particular kind of insurance from a particular company insurer for compensation.
+Insurance group Two or more legal entities, at least one of which is an insurance legal entity, where one has control over one or more insurance legal entities and possibly other non-regulated legal entities, and whose primary business is insurance.
+This includes insurance-led financial conglomerates.
+Insurance intermediary Any natural person or legal entity that engages in insurance intermediation.
+Insurance intermediation The activity of soliciting, negotiating or selling insurance contracts through any medium Where: "Solicit" means attempting to sell insurance or asking a person to apply for a particular kind of insurance from a particular insurer for compensation.
 "Negotiate" means the act of conferring directly with, or offering advice directly to, a purchaser or prospective purchaser of a particular contract of insurance concerning any of the substantive benefits, terms or conditions of the contract, provided that the person engaged in that act either sells insurance or obtains insurance from insurers for purchasers.
-"Sell" means to exchange a contract of insurance by any means, for money or its equivalent, on behalf of an insurance companyinsurer. money of its equivalent, on bondin of an insurance company insurer.
-4 In some jurisdictions certain supplemental functions are included in the definition of intermediation.
-Insurance-led A financial conglomerate in which the identified head of the insurance financial group is also the head of the financial conglomerate. conglomerate group is also the flead of the finalicial conglotherate.
-Insurance legal A legal entity, which includinges its branches, that is licensed to conduct entity insurance, regulated and subject to supervision.
-Insurer Insurance legal entityies or insurance groups including insurance led Illouiei financial conglomerates. individual conglomerates.
-Internal A set of processes, policies and activities governing the an insurer's controls organisational and operational structure, including reporting and the control functions.
-Control farioticities.
-Investment risk The process an insurer uses to identify investment risk exposures, and to management monitor, measure, report, and mitigate this risk.
-Investment The process of managing an insurer's investment portfolio given its management investment strategies and risk tolerances [Related definitions: Investment policy, Investment risk management, Investment risks, Investment strategy, Investment risk exposures.]
-Investment An insurer's policy with respect to the overall characteristics for an policy investment portfolio or for the investments of the insurer as a whole.
-Investment The overall direction by the insurer's investment management which strategy governs and implements the insurer's investment policy and investment risk management policy.
-Investment risk Measures of the amounts by which an insurer's financial exposures position may vary adversely as a result of its investment policy and management.
-Involved Supervisors engaged in the supervision of an insurance group.
-Depending supervisors on the circumstances of the particular insurance group and the jurisdictions in which it operates, it could include all supervisors engaged in the supervision of entities within the insurance group.
-Key Ppersons Persons responsible for heading control functions. in eControl [See Control functions] fFunctions 1 1 i ti ulicuviis
+"Sell" means to exchange a contract of insurance by any means, for money or its equivalent, on behalf of an insurer.
+Insurance-led financial conglomerate A financial conglomerate in which the head of the insurance group is also the head of the financial conglomerate.
+Insurance legal entity A legal entity, including its branches, that is licensed to conduct insurance, regulated and subject to supervision.
+Insurer Insurance legal entity or insurance group Internal controls A set of processes, policies and activities governing an insurer's organisational and operational structure, including reporting and the control functions.
+Involved Supervisors engaged in the supervision of an insurance group. supervisors Key Persons in Control Functions Persons responsible for heading control functions.
+Licence The formal authority given to conduct insurance activities or insurance intermediation, within a jurisdiction, under the applicable legislation.
+Liquidity risk The risk that an insurer is unable to realise its investments and other assets in a timely manner in order to settle its financial obligations as they fall due.
+Loss ratio (claims ratio) The ratio of claims incurred to earned premiums that provides an indication of how well the pricing of an insurer matches the risks taken in the insurance contracts (may be reported either gross or net of reinsurance).
+Macroeconomi c exposure Exposure of an insurer or the insurance sector as a whole to macroeconomic risk factors resulting in their financial position being highly correlated with the broader financial markets and/or real economy and with each other.